 Congressional and Public Affairs

-FSIS and the company have received no reports of illnesses associated with consumption of these products.
+FSIS and the company have received no reports of illness due to consumption of these products.
 Anyone concerned about an illness should contact a healthcare provider.

-Consumers and media with questions regarding the recall should contact the company’s plant manager Jon Gorea at (315) 768-7100, ext.
-228.
+Consumers and media with questions about the recall may contact Timothy Cruz at 702-739-2800.

 |USDA Recall Classifications|

 |Class I||This is a health hazard situation where there is a reasonable probability that the use of the product will cause serious, adverse health consequences or death.|

 |Class II||This is a health hazard situation where there is a remote probability of adverse health consequences from the use of the product.|

 |Class III||This is a situation where the use of the product will not cause adverse health consequences.|